heggy231/Heggy-portfolio/README.md

-- A `README.md` file with explanations of:
+### A `README.md` file with explanations of Technologies used.
-  - Technologies used.
-	1) HTML5,
+	- HTML5,
-	2) CSS,
+	- CSS,
-	3) JavaScript,
+	- JavaScript,
-	4) JQuery,
+	- JQuery,
-	5) Bootstrap 4.0
+	- Bootstrap 4.0

 - RoadBlocks and How I resolved them:
 Description: Here are some trouble I ran into and how I resolved them and some are still unsolved problems.